FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 ## Custom Enchantment Effects {#custom-enchantment-effects}

-After you've confirmed that your enchantment will not work with the default effect components, we can start by creating an `enchantment` folder, and within it create a folder `effect`.
+Start by creating an `enchantment` folder, and within it create a folder `effect`.
 Within the `effect` folder, we'll create the `LightningEnchantmentEffect` record.

 Next, we can create a constructor and override the `EnchantmentEntityEffect` interface methods.
 We'll also create `CODEC` variable to encode and decode our effect; A `MapCodec` is a part of Minecraft's serialization system, which allows for converting data between different formats (e.g., from Java objects to JSON or binary data).